The NYT Uses Trans Hate to Discipline Its Workers

 In response, Times writers and staffers engaged in a remarkable, and unprecedented, pushback against editorial.
 Leading writers, including Nikole Hannah-Jones, spoke out against the piece, arguing that encouraging violence against antiracist protests put Black staffers at the Times in danger.
 Some 30 employees at the paper called in sick in protest.
 An open letter of protest by primarily Black staffers declared, “We’re tired of shouldering the burden of dragging this 200-year-old institution kicking and screaming into a more equitable age.”

 Sulzberger and Bennet initially defended Cotton’s piece.
-But under an avalanche of criticism at a moment when institutions across the country were questioning their role in institutional racism, the Times retreated.
+But under an avalanche of criticism at a moment when institutions across the country were questioning their role in racism, the Times retreated.
 The paper acknowledged the editorial process for the Cotton piece had been shoddy.
 James Dao, the editor responsible for the op ed, was moved off opinion.
 Bennet resigned.

 This could have been a moment for the Times to reassess its reactionary branding, and to rethink a top down editorial philosophy which disempowered staffers.
 That’s not what happened though.

 There were clear signals that many of the old guard at the Times resented the input from staffers.
-Shawn McCreesh, a former Times staffer, described his colleagues as “bloodthirsty” and compared criticism of the op-ed as a “Maoist struggle session.”
+Shawn McCreesh, a former Times staffer, described his colleagues as “bloodthirsty” and compared criticism of the op-ed to a “Maoist struggle session.”
 James Bennet whined that he’d been treated like “an incompetent fascist” and said that Sulzberger “blew the opportunity to make clear that The New York Times doesn’t exist just to tell progressives how progressives should view reality.”

 Sulzberger, it soon became clear, didn’t want to blow another opportunity to put progressives in their place.
 A violent right wing anti-trans moral panic offered him an excellent opportunity for reactionary retrenchment.